davidbatetc/decision-trees/README.md

 data Specimen a b = Specimen a [b]
 ```

 The purpose of this definition is to encapsulate the concept of *example to be feeded to the decision tree*, in an attempt to make the code easier to read.
 Once again, this definition is given in a generalized way.
-We can generate a decision tree in the following way.
+We can then generate a decision tree in the following way.

 ```haskell
 sps = [Specimen "edible" ["convex", "brown"], Specimen "poisonous" ["bell", "brown"]]